No Bears - Khers nist - Jafar Panahi - door

 The comparison to The Wind Will Carry Us however only gives us the negative side of No Bears.
 It gives us context, but it doesn’t tell us much about the plot or the film’s methods, and it doesn’t explain the odd title.
 Certainly the film ends with tragedy, and it draws a dire picture of our times, but the opening moments point to the humanity within.
 First we see a vendor carrying a stack of flatbreads on his head, and his melodious voice will reappear minutes later.
 Next a tea vendor comes around the corner, and the camera turns to follow the steaming samovar on his cart.
 Then a pair of street musicians enters, bringing joy to the scene and to Zara’s customers at the restaurant.
 Both the main street and the perpendicular steps where Bakhtiar will appear are decorated in rainbow colors.
 All these touches let us know that we’re in benevolent hands, that the director cares for our nourishment and entertainment, and that if we care to look closely we’ll get something hopeful from the experience.

-When Panahi interrupts the opening shot with the word “Cut!” and Reza steps in to address the director, and even more when the camera pulls back from the laptop screen to place us in Panahi’s lodgings across the border in Iran, again it’s a lesson from Kiarostami – this time from films like Through the Olive Trees and And Life Goes On that willfully confuse documentary and fiction.
-The technique is a long-standing hallmark of Panahi’s films too, and its effect is to make us look at a scene in multiple ways simultaneously.
+When Panahi calls “Cut!” to interrupt the opening shot, and Reza steps in to address the director, and even more when the camera pulls back from the laptop screen to place us in Panahi’s lodgings across the border in Iran, again it’s a lesson from Kiarostami – this time from films like Through the Olive Trees and And Life Goes On that willfully confuse documentary and fiction.
+The technique is a long-standing hallmark of Panahi too, and it prompts us to look at a scene in multiple ways simultaneously.
 Here we’re watching the drama of Zara and Bakhtiar, but we’re also seeing Panahi trying to tell their story, and because we’re likely to suspect that that too is scripted, it invites us to consider the actual filming process, standing back at a third remove.
-The rest of No Bears will likewise cut back and forth between the stories, surprising us with cuts that remind us of the multiple layers, and also pointing to Panahi’s own biography as a banned filmmaker trying to continue his work and reach an audience.
+No Bears will henceforth cut back and forth between the stories, surprising us with cuts that multiply the layers of vision, while also pointing to Panahi’s own biography as a banned filmmaker trying to continue his work and reach an audience.

 No Bears - Khers nist - Jafar Panahi - Bakhtiyar Panjeei - Mina Kavani - Bakhtiar - Zara

-The location of the dead bodies adds an important symmetry.
+The locations of the dead bodies form a symmetry.
 Zara drowns by what seems to be the same lakeside restaurant where the birthday party took place, and the young couple, after being shot trying to cross the border, drag themselves to the brook where the foot-washing ceremony had occurred.
 The sites of celebration become sites of tragedy.
 The unhappiness that would lead to tragedy was already present in each celebration, but the celebrants were oblivious to it.

 No Bears - Khers nist - Jafar Panahi - walking at night

-At the end Ghanbar urges Panahi to get away from the scene of the couple’s death, and Panahi drives up the road a bit before stopping.
-After the unambiguous finality of those deaths, the film ends on a note of ambiguity, which we should take as a sign of life.
+At the end Ghanbar urges Panahi to get away from the scene of death, and Panahi drives up the road a bit before stopping.
+After the unambiguous finality of those dead lovers, the film ends on a note of ambiguity, which we should take as a sign of life.
 Panahi pulls on the emergency brake, and the film cuts to black.
 Is he stopping to reflect before moving on?
 Does he plan to go back?
 Will he finish the film he was making?
-We may not be able to answer those questions, but if we reflect on the title we can make sense of the open ending.
-On his way to the swearing ceremony a village elder had pulled Panahi aside and warned him of bears on the path.
-After discussing things over tea, the same old man told him that there are in fact no bears.
+Without answering those questions, the title can help us make sense of the open ending.
+On the way to the swearing ceremony a village elder had pulled Panahi aside and warned him of bears on the path.
+After discussing things over tea, the same old man confesses that there are in fact no bears.
 “There are no bears.
 Nonsense!
 Stories made up to scare us.
 Our fear empowers others.”
 In a world governed by superstition and tyranny, where a changing climate dries up crops and inequality drives people across borders, where tragedy lurks behind joy, we must face life with the courage the old man imparts to Panahi.
-We must live as if the bears are made of paper, as he goes on to say.
+We must live, as he goes on to say, as if the bears are made of paper.
 When Reza took Panahi to the hills at night and told him he was standing on the exact border of Iran, the director – despite every temptation – jumped back, resolved to stay in his native country.
-At the very end, when he pulls on the brake, we are no longer looking at the fictional Panahi we’ve been watching, but rather at the real director, resolving courageously to stay and confront the problems that surround him.
+At the very end, when he pulls on the brake, we are no longer looking at the fictional Panahi we’ve been watching, but rather at the real director, resolving to stay and confront the problems that surround him.

 CONNECTIONS: